 Please tell us about your Shuffle Successes.

 This is possibly the most crucial part of the entire shuffle.
-So important, in fact, we're going to shout...
+In fact, it's so important, we're going to shout...

 Start repaying, focusing as much cash as possible on the most expensive debt first.